-- (1) Applications for transport permits are subject to the hearing procedures provided in Rule 13. - (2) In determining whether to issue a permit to transfer groundwater out of the District, the Board shall be fair, impartial, and nondiscriminatory and shall consider the following factors when deciding whether to issue or impose conditions on drilling, operating, or transporting: - (A) the availability of water in the District and in the proposed receiving area during the period for which the water supply is requested; - (B) the projected effect of the proposed transfer on aquifer conditions, depletion, subsidence, or effects on existing permit holders or other groundwater users within the District; and - (C) the approved Region B Regional Water Plan and certified District Management Plan. - (3) The District may not deny a transport permit based on the fact that the applicant seeks to transport groundwater outside of the District, and may not impose more restrictive permit conditions on transporters than the District imposes on existing in-District users, unless:
+- (a) Applications for transport permits are subject to the hearing procedures provided by these Rules in Section 13. - (b) In determining whether to issue a permit to transfer groundwater out of the District, the Board shall be fair, impartial, and nondiscriminatory and shall consider the following factors when deciding whether to issue or impose conditions on a drilling, operating, or transport: - (1) the availability of water in the District and in the proposed receiving area during the period for which the water supply is requested; - (2) the projected effect of the proposed transfer on aquifer conditions, depletion, subsidence, or effects on existing permit holders or other groundwater users within the District; and - (3) the approved Region B Water Plan and certified District Management Plan. - (c) The District may not deny a transport permit based on the fact that the applicant seeks to transport groundwater outside of the District and may not impose more restrictive permit conditions on transporters than the District imposes on existing in-District users, unless:

-- (A) such limitations apply to all subsequent new permit applications and permit amendment applications regardless of type or location of use; - (B) such limitations bear a reasonable relationship to the existing District Management Plan; and - (C) such limitations are reasonably necessary to protect existing use. - (4) In addition to conditions provided by Section 36.1131, Texas Water Code, the permit to transport water out of the District shall specify: - (A) the amount of water that may be transferred out of the District; and - (B) the period for which the water may be transferred, which shall be: - (a) at least three years if construction of a conveyance system has not been initiated prior to the issuance of the permit, and shall be automatically extended to the terms 30 years if construction of a conveyance system is begun before the expiration of the initial term; or - (b) at least 30 years if construction of a conveyance system has been initiated prior to the issuance of the permit. - (5) Periodic Review - (A) The District may periodically review the amount of water that may be transferred out of the District under a permit and may limit the amount if additional factors are considered relevant. - (B) After conducting its periodic review, more restrictive permit conditions may only be imposed if the factors in Subsection (c), above, are met.
+- (1) such limitations apply to all subsequent new permit applications and permit amendment applications, regardless of type or location of use; - (2) such limitations bear a reasonable relationship to the existing District Management Plan; and - (3) such limitations are reasonably necessary to protect existing use. - (d) In addition to conditions provided by Section 36.1131, Texas Water Code, the permit to transport water out of the District shall specify: - (1) the amount of water that may be transferred out of the District; and - (2) the period for which the water may be transferred, which shall be: - (A) at least three years if construction of a conveyance system has not been initiated prior to the issuance of the permit, and shall be automatically extended to the terms 30 years if construction of a conveyance system is begun before the expiration of the initial term; or - (B) at least 30 years if construction of a conveyance system has been initiated prior to the issuance of the permit.

+(e) Periodic Review

+- (1) The District may periodically review the amount of water that may be transferred under a permit to transport water out of the District and may limit the amount if additional factors considered, related to the factors in Subsection (b), above. - (2) After conducting its periodic review, more restrictive permit conditions may only be imposed if the factors in Subsection (c), above, are met.